morse-simulator/morse/doc/morse/user/beginner_tutorials/tutorial.rst

 no software requirements other than the base MORSE installation.

 You need to tell MORSE how each of the components attached to a robot will communicate with the outside world.
-This is done with these instructions:
+This is done as follows:

 .. code-block:: python